 The two types of digital contacts group calls and private calls.
-There is one “special” private call DMR-ID 9990 is the “parrot” which repeats back what you say so you can check your audio.
+There are some “special” private call talk group number – see the list below.

 When you make a call in DMR, you can call or connect to a group of users (a talk group) or make a private call to an individual user.
 In amateur radio, we typically make and receive group calls, even a call using just the local repeater (i.e. not going into the network behind the repeater) is also considered a Group call to a Talk Group even though no virtual conference room is used.
 In this case the talk group number 9 tells the repeater that this will be a QSO on the repeater only.

 - A group call contact is a connection to a talk group.
 Think of this like an audio conference virtual room.For this to work, when you create a channel, you will set the default transmit contact.
 That is, the contact that will be called when you set your radio on a channel and press PTT.

 - Private Calls

 - A private call is a call to the radio ID of another user.
 On ham radio DMR repeaters, we typically do not make private calls to other users. (at present, I suspect private calls would only work between users on the one ham repeater, not over the background network – but I haven’t tried this yet).
 Entering private call contacts into your radio can be used to set aliases for other users DMR-ID so that when the join a group call in a talk group, their name or call sign will appear (whatever you have typed into the private contact record) rather than just their DMR-ID.